AGENT0306/BasicEncryption/README.md

 # BasicEncryption
-A simple text encryption software created in c++
+A simple text encryption software created in C++